Jeff Blake: Professional career

+Frustrated by management, Blake left the Bengals after the 1999 season in free agency.
+He signed with the New Orleans Saints as a free agent.
+Blake started 11 games at quarterback before breaking his foot late in the 2000 season and being replaced by Aaron Brooks.
+He threw for 2,025 yards with 13 touchdowns and 9 interceptions as the Saints were 7–4 with him as starter as Brooks led the Saints to the playoffs.
+Blake left the Saints after the 2001 season saw him get no starts in favor of Brooks.
+He started 11 games for the Baltimore Ravens in 2002 (after injury to Chris Redman) and 13 games for the Cardinals in 2003, but neither team expressed interest in signing him to a long-term contract.

 Blake was signed by the Chicago Bears before the 2005 NFL season to replace back-up quarterback Chad Hutchinson.
 Following an injury to the Bears' starting quarterback, Rex Grossman, coach Lovie Smith opted to select rookie Kyle Orton to fill the slot.
 During the last game of the regular NFL season, Blake was put in to replace Kyle Orton during the fourth quarter, completing eight of nine passes.
 Despite stating that he wished to continue playing for the Bears and work with Grossman, the Bears did not express any interest in re-signing Blake.
 His contract with the team expired before the start of the 2006 NFL season.
 His position was filled by Kyle Orton, who was demoted after the Bears signed Brian Griese to serve as Grossman's back-up.
 At the conclusion of his fourteen-year career, Blake amassed 21,711 passing yards, with 134 touchdown passes, and 99 interceptions.
 A mobile quarterback, Blake ran for 2,027 career rushing yards and 14 touchdowns.
 He made 100 career starts.

+NFL career statistics

+Personal life

+Blake settled in Austin, Texas after retirement.
+He met his wife Lewanna as a sophomore in college, and they had four children in Emory, Torre, Trey, and Lahne.
+His son Emory won a national championship with Auburn in 2010.
+He threw footballs for his son for Auburn's Pro Day.
+His daughter, Torre, auditioned for The Voice in 2024 and she chose Snoop Dogg as her coach.
+In 2017, he expressed interest in trying to open a football academy, as he had done a handful of sessions with football players over the years.
+He worked as a coach at IMG Academy as Director of the QB Academy.
+In 2023, he was hired to serve as head coach and offensive coordinator for Valley Sports Academy with the Prepstar 7-on-7 football team in Lake Hallie, Wisconsin.